Going Digital: Bringing the Library to Teens in the New Normal

 Prior to the pandemic, TRA engagements were physical sessions.
 The evolving situation encouraged librarians to think outside the box and engage TRAs virtually.

 Seeking TRAs’ inputs for evolving needs: TRAs contributed programming ideas and plans during Virtual HangOuts on Zoom and as teen panellists where they provided feedback on ongoing services for teens.
 These feedback were helpful in providing relevant content for librarians to push out.

 TRAs as reading advocates: TRAs lent their talents to create engaging storytelling videos.
 These were uploaded on NLB’s Facebook page.

-Hosting online events: TRAs participated as panellists, emcees and interviewers for virtual conferences, and hosted workshops for teens, lending their own voices to these programmes.
+Hosting online events: TRAs participated as panellists, emcees and interviewers for virtual conferences, and hosted workshops for teens, lending their own v

 Teens Takeover workshops

 Curated under six identified learning focus areas (digital, sustainability, health, reading, science and career), the Teens Takeover workshops aim to engage teen